RafaelGSS/nodejs-bench-operations/README.md

 # Node.js Benchmark Operations

-**Note:** the benchmarks run in a dedicated machine to reduce any variability that a shared runner might add to the benchmark.
+**Note:** ~the benchmarks run in a dedicated machine to reduce any variability that a shared runner might add to the benchmark~.

 ---